shaik1002/biggitlabbomb/doc/user/group/import/index.md

 If you used a private network on your source instance to hide content from the general public, make sure to have a similar setup on the destination instance, or to import into a private group.

+## Memberships

+> - Importing of shared and inherited shared members was [introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/129017) in GitLab 16.3.
+> - [Introduced](https://gitlab.com/gitlab-org/gitlab/-/merge_requests/148220) in GitLab 16.11, shared and inherited shared members are no longer imported as direct members if they are already shared or inherited shared members of the imported group or project.

+Group and project members are imported if the [user account prerequisites](direct_transfer_migrations.md#user-accounts) are followed.

+All [direct and indirect](../../../user/project/members/index.md#membership-types) members are imported.

+Indirect members are imported as [direct members](../../project/members/index.md#membership-types) if:

+- They are not already an indirect member of the target namespace.
+- They are an indirect member, but have a lower [permission](../../../user/permissions.md).

+There is a [known issue](#known-issues) affecting the transfer of shared memberships.

 ## Migration by direct transfer process